 Ridley Creek State Park

-Bicycle or hike along the 12 miles of trails that wander through the park’s 2,600 acres of woodlands and meadows.
-Dip a fishing line in trout-stocked Ridley Creek or ride horseback on the 4.7-mile equestrian path.
+Bicycle or hike along the 12 miles of trails that weave through Ridley Creek State Park‘s 2,600 acres of woodlands and meadows.
+Dip a fishing line in trout-stocked Ridley Creek, or ride horseback on the 4.7-mile equestrian path.
 When it snows, try cross-country skiing or tobogganing.